Man-Sinh-Lee/mastering-kubernetes-4e/ch02/README.md

-Chapter 2, "Creating Kubernetes Clusters," from *Mastering Kubernetes, Fourth Edition*:
+Chapter 2, "Creating Kubernetes Clusters,"

 ### **Getting Ready for Your First Cluster**
 Before creating a Kubernetes cluster, you need essential tools such as Docker and `kubectl`.
 One option is using **Rancher Desktop**, which installs Docker, `kubectl`, Helm, and more.
 Rancher Desktop can be installed using Homebrew for macOS and Chocolatey for Windows .